LSardiani/Object_Detection/README.md

 ![Screen Shot 2023-08-05 at 14 03 44](https://github.com/LSardiani/Object_Detection/assets/135226112/0a0e4642-5dd3-4d03-bda5-ec572d7cc357)

+It can be concluded that: the lower the image size, it can be predicted more accurate person in crowded (more than one person) images.

 # Contact
-Please reach me my email: lilysilva.dr@gmail.com for any further discussion.
+Please reach me by email: lilysilva.dr@gmail.com for any further discussion.

 Thank you!